0ddjob/Sinclair/VDriveZ88_Serial_Converter/README.md

 Note that pin headers are optional - you could just directly solder the wires to the PCB.<br>

+The centre of each M2 mounting hole is inset 3mm from each edge.<br>

 ![Serial interface board](VDriveZ88_Serial_Interface_3D.png)

 ## Status